Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 To fix this, you can either explicitly allow it to load, or provide Ecwid team with a HTTPS iframe URL for your app.

-**Ecwid Control Panel is restricted to load your app in iframe** because your app server responds with the "SAMEORIGIN" value in [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options) header.
+**5. Ecwid Control Panel is restricted to load your app in iframe** because your app server responds with the "SAMEORIGIN" value in [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options) header.

 *How to check*